Home | About USIG | What's New | Events

 2. Economic Activities

-Associations and foundations may engage directly or indirectly in any commercial activity, and generally there is no distinction between related and unrelated economic activities.[10]
-In order to remain an NGO and receive concomitant tax benefits, however, an organization’s economic activities should not be its “predominant” activity (Instruction of 1998).
+Associations and foundations may engage directly or indirectly in any commercial activity, and generally there is no distinction between related and unrelated economic activities.
+[14] In order to remain an NPO and receive concomitant tax benefits, however, an organization’s economic activities should not be its "predominant" activity (Instruction of 1998).

 E. Political Activities